Olympic soccer gets off to violent and chaotic start as Morocco fans rush the field vs Argentina

 Zak Eddakir, a 28 year-old from Rabat, said the fans’ reaction had to do with soccer’s importance in Morocco and a natural disappointment at a draw and the idea that a referee’s call could end a game.

-Hairdresser Khadija Seffany streamed into the street to embrace her friends and neighbors after Morocco emerged victorious.
+Hairdresser Khadija Seffany streamed into the street to embrace her friends and neighbors after Morocco won.
 She initially thought the delay in calling the goal offside suggested the referees wanted Argentina to win because Morocco is an Arab country.
 Every match throughout the Olympics will be important, she said.

 “Here, we’re one of the best in the world.
 We drink football.
 We eat football,” Seffany said.